 • In an Open Space concept the majority of the meeting was spent discussing 3 topics.
 Members chose from the following:

-TOPIC 1: EAB Governance - a discussion of diversity and inclusion, bi-laws, term limits, sustainability, etc.
+TOPIC 1: EAB Governance - a discussion of diversity and inclusion, by-laws, term limits, sustainability, etc.

 TOPIC 2: How does SBGE contribute to human flourishing?
-As a PRME member what do Sustainable Development Goals look like in Seattle Companies?
-What do they look like in SBGE?
+As a PRME member, what do Sustainable Development Goals look like in SBGE curriculum?
+What do they look like in Seattle-based companies?
 This topic was lead by Dr. Brad Murg.

 TOPIC 3: Developing a SBGE Academic Think Tank to address next steps in SBGE Initiatives.
 Is it artificial intelligence and the future of work or sustainable development?
 Or something else?
 SBGE is located in the heart of Seattle and seeks to find that significant place between business, government and civil society infused with a faith perspective.